thavinb/AmpRecon/README.md

 Ampseq is a bioinformatics analysis pipeline for amplicon sequencing data.
 Currently supporting alignment and SNP variant calling on paired-end Illumina sequencing data.

-The pipeline has capabilities to generate variant call format (VCF) files directly from a bcl directory, as well as starting from aligned CRAM formatted files stored in Sanger's internal file storage system (iRODS).
+The pipeline has capabilities to output [Genetic Report Cards (GRCs)](https://www.malariagen.net/sites/default/files/GRC_UserGuide_10JAN19.pdf) and readcounts per pannel files  directly from a [Binary Base Calls (BCLs)](https://emea.illumina.com/informatics/sequencing-data-analysis/sequence-file-formats.html) file, as well as starting from aligned [CRAM](https://www.sanger.ac.uk/tool/cram/) formatted files stored in Sanger's internal file storage system (iRODS).
+In addition, the pipeline also outputs BAM per lanelet and VCFs per sample.
 Our pipeline allows configurable reference handling, allowing high-throughput processing of data against multiple amplicon panels in a single pipeline run.

-We opted for industry standard Burrows-Wheeler Aligner (BWA) coupled to GATK4's haplotypecaller and genotypegvcf to call variants.

-# Pipeline summary

-Using the default run options, ampseq performs the following tasks:

-- Converts a .bcl directory into a BAM formatted file ([bambi i2b](https://wtsi-npg.github.io/bambi/#i2b))
-- Decodes multiplexed BAM file ([bambi decode](https://wtsi-npg.github.io/bambi/#decode))
-- Sequencing adapter contamination removal ([biobambam2 bamadapterfind](https://manpages.ubuntu.com/manpages/focal/en/man1/bamadapterfind.1.html))
-- BAM to CRAM conversion ([samtools split](http://www.htslib.org/doc/samtools-split.html))
-- Data cleaning and QC processes prior to alignment and SNP calling ([cram to bam](https://gitlab.internal.sanger.ac.uk/malariagen1/ampseq-pipeline/-/blob/develop/workflows/pipeline-subworkflows/cram-to-bam.nf))
-- Alignment to full reference / amplicon panel ([realignment](https://gitlab.internal.sanger.ac.uk/malariagen1/ampseq-pipeline/-/blob/develop/workflows/pipeline-subworkflows/realignment.nf))
-- SNP calling using GATK4 tools haplotypecaller and genotypegvcf joint genotyping protocol ([genotyping](https://gatk.broadinstitute.org/hc/en-us/articles/360036194592-Getting-started-with-GATK4))

 # Quick-start guide to Ampseq

 Ampseq v0.0.1 is currently only available on Sanger's internal high performance compute (HPC) clusters with access to nfs storage.

-**1. Setup**
+## 1. Setup

+### 1.1 - requirements

+The pipeline requires:

+-  [Nextflow](https://github.com/nextflow-io/nextflow), the pipeline was developed and tested on [version 22.04](https://github.com/nextflow-io/nextflow/releases/tag/v22.04.4).

+- [Singularity](https://github.com/sylabs/singularity), the pipeline was developed and tested on the singularity [version 3.6.4](https://github.com/apptainer/singularity/releases/tag/v3.6.4).

+> **warning**
+> If Singularity is not available, the pipeline assumes all the softwares with the correct versions are available on the execution environment.

+### 1.2 - Download the pipeline

 clone the repository